 The John Birch Society (JBS) has circulated a flyer claiming that conventions are inherently unlimited and citing Corpus Juris Secundum, a legal encyclopedia.
 The flyer is legal gibberish.
-I’ve written a legal memorandum for the Convention of States movement dissecting it.
-Incidentally, you should never accept any JBS legal argument as true.
+The truth is that you should never accept any JBS legal argument as true.
 They rarely know what they are talking about.

 Testimony from “experts.”
 Throughout all of the legislative hearings held over the last decade, opponents have never presented testimony from a scholar who has published Article V research in any academic journal.
 The academic testifying most frequently in opposition is a “progressive” law professor with no publication credits on Article V.

 A JBS operative who testifies frequently before state legislative committees introduces himself as a “constitutional scholar”— but fraudulently so because he has no relevant background or training.
 Before taking his job with JBS he was a bicycle repairman.

 Fourth objection: The Convention could change the ratification process

 This argument is as follows: “Just as the 1787 convention changed the Articles of Confederation rule requiring that amendments be approved by all states, so a future ‘constitutional convention’ could change the rule that three fourths of the states must ratify.”

 As any qualified constitutional lawyer can tell you, this argument derives from the planet Neptune: